romagny13/NIntercept/README.md

 ## InterceptorSelector

-> Usefull to select "global" interceptors to use for each method when we don't use attributes.
+> Usefull to select interceptors to use for each method when we don't use attributes.

 **Sample**